The Best Enzymes to Help Dissolve the Fibrin

 7-8.
 Amylase and Glucoamylase

 We are excited about these enzymes because amylase and glucoamylase add extra ability to dissolve the polysaccharide chains and layers these other disease biofilms build.
-In fact, one study analyzed of 7 enzymes known for cleaning efficiency of polysaccharides.
+In fact, one study analyzed 7 enzymes known for cleaning efficiency of polysaccharides.
 The α-amylase enzymes were the most efficient enzymes.
 (Our Proteolytic enzymes above promoted biofilm removal of a larger range of bacterial species than polysaccharides but it is nice to have the amylase enzymes.)